 Additional traffic volumes could be expected with the construction of more housing anywhere in fire-threatened areas of the city.
-To assess constraints on roadway capacity, several scenarios, including three wildfire scenarios, modeled the expected weekday afternoon peak-hour roadway congestion.
+To assess constraints on roadway capacity, a range of emergency scenarios, including three wildfire scenarios, modeled the expected weekday afternoon peak-hour roadway congestion.
 While much congestion occurs as part of regular commuting, the model determined that fire-related evacuation traffic would have an impact on area roadways.
 Table SAF-6 summarizes the main roadways that would be congested or over-capacity under each scenario.
-Impacted roadways are shown in red in Figures SAF-13c through 13f.
+Impacted roadways are shown in red in Figures SAF-11a through 11d.
 While specific actions to keep evacuation routes clear during an emergency are largely dependent upon the circumstances of the event, there are a number of general actions that the City may take.
 The City must also balance identification of emergency access route improvements to ensure they do not negatively affect traffic, bicyclist, and pedestrian safety under regular operating conditions.
-Infrastructure-related strategies can aid in efficient and expeditious flow of evacuation traffic, which is the most critical and challenging element in a successful evacuation and are described in the callout box to the right.
+Infrastructure-related strategies can aid in efficient and expeditious flow of evacuation traffic, which is the most critical and challenging element in a successful evacuation and are described in the callout box.
+As part of the next update to the LHMP, various City departments and officials will collaborate to ensure State requirements (e.g., Assembly Bill 747) are met.